MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/create-steps-assign-media.md

 ## Add a website link to a step

-You can add a website link to a step so operators can see and interact with information outside of Dynamics 365 Guides.
+You can add a website link to a step so operators can see and interact with information outside of [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)].
 For example, you might want to provide a link to a parts diagram, parts inventory system, analytics dashboard, or information about IoT sensors.
 Website links enable authors to create a seamless workflow for operators.

 >[!NOTE]
 >Only one website link can be added to each step.